quiltdata/nf-quilt/README.md

    ./launch.sh run ./main.nf -profile standard -plugins $(PROJECT) --pub "quilt+s3://bucket#package=test/hurdat"
 ```

-Replace "bucket" with an S3 bucket those credentials can write to.
+Replace "bucket" with an S3 bucket that those credentials can write to.

-### Running a Pipeine Locally
+### Running a Pipeline Locally

 From inside the `nf-quilt` directory, call `./launch.sh` with a path to your pipeline.